ohhfishal/blog/content/posts/teaching.md

 ---
 title: How I would teach to code
 date: "2025-02-23"
-description: Structure of a programming course and what it would entail.
+summary: "Perspective on how to encourage learning."
-summary: "Perspective on how to encourage learning"
+ShowToc: true
 tags:
   - programming
   - teaching